Bulgogi: Preparation and serving

 Bulgogi is made from thin slices of sirloin or other prime cuts of beef.
-Ribeye is also commonly used due to its tenderness and easily cuttable texture.
-In addition to beef, chicken and pork bulgogi are also common ingredients used to prepare the dish.
-Pork belly, or samgyeopsal in Korean, is a popular cut for pork bulgogi.
-Much like the ribeye, it is tender and fatty which can give the meat a better taste.
-Before cooking, the meat is marinated to enhance its flavor and tenderness with a mixture of soy sauce, sugar, sesame oil, garlic, ground black pepper, and other ingredients such as scallions, ginger, onions, New World peppers, or mushrooms, especially white button mushrooms or matsutake.
-In most cases when cooking bulgogi, these are common ingredients.
-However, the ingredients used to marinate the meat can vary from chef to chef and even from family to family depending on one's preferences and traditions.
-Pureed pears, pineapple, kiwi, and onions are often used as tenderizers.
-Sugar or other types of sweeteners such as corn syrup may sometimes also be used to add a sweeter taste.
-The length of time in which the meat is left to marinate also varies depending on preferences.
-Generally, bulgogi meat is left to marinate for less than an hour.
+Ribeye is also commonly used due to its tenderness and easy slicing.
+Besides beef, chicken and pork bulgogi are also common.
+Pork belly, or samgyeopsal in Korean, is a popular cut for pork bulgogi--much like the ribeye, it is tender and fatty, which can give the meat a better taste.
+Before cooking, bulgogi meat is marinated to enhance its flavor and tenderness with a mixture of soy sauce, sugar, sesame oil, garlic, ground black pepper, and other ingredients such as scallions, ginger, onions, New World peppers, or mushrooms, especially white button mushrooms or matsutake.
+Pureed pears, pineapple, kiwi, and onions are often added as tenderizers/flavor enhancers.
+Sugar or other sweeteners, such as corn syrup or honey, may also be added.
+However, bulgogi marinade ingredients vary from chef to chef and from family to family, depending on preferences and traditions.
+The length of time in which the meat is left to marinate also varies: Generally, bulgogi meat is left to marinate for less than an hour, but some chefs recommend marinading overnight in a refrigerator.
 Sometimes, cellophane noodles are added to the dish, which varies by the region and specific recipe.

-The most common way of preparing beef bulgogi produces a dark-looking texture that is well seasoned and flavored.
-Spicy variations are also common where a spicy paste such as gochujang, made from chili powder, rice, fermented soybeans, barley, and salt, is added to the marinade to make the meat spicy.
+The most common way of preparing beef bulgogi produces a dark-looking texture that is well-seasoned and flavored.
+Spicy variations are also common, where a spicy paste such as gochujang, made from chili powder, rice, fermented soybeans, barley, and salt, is added to the marinade.
 This is most commonly done with the pork variations.

 Bulgogi is traditionally grilled, but pan-cooking has become popular as well.
 Whole cloves of garlic, sliced onions and chopped green peppers are often grilled or fried with the meat.
 Bulgogi is often served over or with a side of rice and accompanied by various side dishes such as egg soup and kimchi (fermented cabbage).
 This dish is sometimes served with a side of lettuce or other leafy vegetable, which is used to wrap a slice of cooked meat, often along with a dab of ssamjang, rice, or other side dishes, and then eaten together.

 In many Korean barbecue restaurants, customers are seated at a table that will have a grill installed in the middle.
 Raw and marinated bulgogi is one of many popular types that customers can order and cook themselves right on the table.
 It is common for each person to pick at the meat directly from the grill or serve each other when eating.
 Bulgogi is eaten any time of the year; however, it is common for people in Korea to enjoy grilling the marinated meat on special occasions or in social settings.